jfeldbrugge/PS-DTFE/README.md

 The current implementation uses the numpy, math and scipy modules in Python 3.12, though the code will likely run without much trouble in earlier versions.

+In the script Example.py and notebook Example.ipynb we demonstrate how the module can be used for the reconstruction of density and velocity fields.